FP-100 Super Pro Pedal

 High Profile or Low Profile?

-High and Low profile refer to the pivot shaft position.
+"High" and "Low" profile are terms which refer to the pivot shaft position.
 By moving the shaft backwards, the pedal height is reduced.
 This only decreases the height by a few millimeters, but the extra leg clearance on a pedal steel for those players with long legs may be necessary.
-Players that use cowboy boots may also find the Low Profile pedal easier to use.
-For the majority of players, especially those that wear flat-sole shoes, the High profile pedal will feel more balanced on the foot and clearance shouldn't be an issue.
+Players that use cowboy boots may also find the "Low" Profile pedal easier to use.
+However, for the majority of players, especially those that wear flat-sole shoes (or no shoes), the "High" profile pedal will feel more balanced on the foot and clearance shouldn't be an issue.
+The "High" profile provides a more comfortable range of ankle motion for most players.

 What is the Toolbox software?

-A programming port on the pedal allows it to be connected to a PC for firmware updates and modification of tapers.
+A programming port on the pedal allows the FP-100 Pedal to be connected to a PC for firmware updates, modification of tapers, and access to other functions.
 Check the Support section for more information.
 The Toolbox software is available free of charge to all pedal owners.

 What is the Blue Light for?

-The blue LED, under normal operation, serves to illuminate the pedal board, but it also acts as a error indicator.
-If, for example, a bad supply is detected, the pedal is sitting at an odd angle, or an internal fault condition is detected, the LED will flash.
-The LED can be set to normally off if required; in this state it will only be lit if an error is detected.
+The blue LED, under normal operation, serves to illuminate the pedal board, but it can also act as an error indicator.
+If, for example, a bad power supply is detected or an internal fault condition is detected, the LED will flash an error code.
+The LED can be set to normally OFF if required; in this state it will only be lit if an error is detected.

 For more information, download the user manual from the support section.